*Last Updated 8/1/19

-A group practice could also be an amazing source of income for you now and in the future.
+A group practice could be an amazing source of income for you now and in the future.
 A successful group practice doesn't just happen, it requires thoughtfulness, and great planning to ensure a healthy, happy transition.
 We want to help you explore the possibility of expanding into a group private practice and avoid some of the common missteps that people make

 Group Practices Can Be Tricky

 We actually coach a lot of group practice owners.
 We love group practices and think they are a great way to provide easier access to services for your community.
 But we really love group practices that run well.
 Did you know that some therapists make less running a group practice than people running a solo practice?
 They work longer hours, spend more time marketing, sometimes spend just as much time with clients, they lose out on sleep... and they may not be making money.
-Here are a few issues to watch for when designing a group practice:

 Ok...
-I'm being a bit silly.
-However, I've seen therapists who employed other therapists and never ran the numbers.
+We are being a bit silly.
+However, we've seen therapists who employed other therapists and never ran the numbers.
 What do I mean by that?
 They are literally paying their employees below the poverty wage, but expecting them to do amazing work.
 Your employee can't do great work consistently when they are worrying about paying the bills.
 You need to create a scenario in which everybody is happy and healthy.
 And yes, this includes if you are employee pre-licensed therapists.
 Remember, someone who has completed their degrees can't live on student loans anymore- they are expected to make a livable wage and start paying BACK loans within 6 months!
 How you pay your employees is reflective of your values as well.
 Please don’t be a group practice that contributes to the statistic of us being the worst paid masters degree.

 We talked about calculating return on investment for therapists previously.
 Calculating return on investment in a group practice is much trickier.
-I wish I had an easy calculation for this one.
-I developed a fun excel spreadsheet for the Business School Bootcamp for Therapists for our group practice therapists because it can get pretty tricky.
+We wish we had an easy calculation for this one.
+We developed a fun excel spreadsheet for the Business School Bootcamp for Therapists for our group practice therapists because it can get pretty tricky.
 It takes into consideration not only your financial situation but options for paying with benefits, pay scales and expense projections for group practice.

 Simple ROI for Hiring One Therapist Into Your Practice